macloo/python-beginners/flask/part3_templates/README.md

 ## The “base” template

-Because we have two templates, I'm going to add a base template named *base.html* to the *templates* folder
+Because we have two templates, I'm going to add a base template named *base.html* to the *templates* folder.